 4th Sunday in the month Family Service at Iwerne Minster 11am

 The Communion services include a time when children can go to an adjoining part of the church for their own activities with approved volunteers.
-The Family services and Breakfast @ 9 are informal times of worship, prayer and activities to appeal to all ages.
-A music group and a pianist lead the singing.
-These are planned by a group of volunteers and can be lay led.
+The Family services seek to engage with Children in a more informal environment more modern Songs are encouraged and interactive Children's talks are often used in place of a formal sermon.

 All LPA’s and those who regularly work with the children hold current DBS or CRB certificates.
 The Benefice has a Safeguarding Representative who is Mrs Jenny Parkhouse 01747 812603